 - our water resources and systems are sustainable

-- buildings, public spaces, roads and services demonstrate designs with water in mind
+- buildings, public spaces, roads and services demonstrate designs with water and flood risk in mind

 There are four goals at the core of the strategy: